oracle/docker-images/OracleFMWInfrastructure/README.md

         LICENSE UPL 1.0

-        Copyright (c) 2014-2018 Oracle and/or its affiliates.
+        Copyright (c) 2014-2019 Oracle and/or its affiliates.
 All rights reserved.

 **IMPORTANT:** The resulting images will have a domain with an Administration Server and one Managed Server by default.
 You must extend the image with your own Dockerfile, and create your domain using WLST.

-### A sample FMW Infrastructure domain
-The image `oracle/fmw-infrastructure:12.2.1.x` will configure a `base_domain` with the following settings:

- * Admin Username: `weblogic`
- * Admin Password: Auto-generated
- * DB Schema Password: Auto-generated
- * DB Username: `sys`
- * DB Password: Auto-generated at runtime by the DB container
- * RCU Prefix: `INFRA6`
- * Oracle Linux Username: `oracle`
- * Oracle Linux Password: `welcome1`
- * Domain Name: `InfraDomain`
- * Admin Server on port: `7001`
- * Managed Server on port: `8001`
- * Production Mode: `production`

-### Admin password and database schema password

-On the first startup of the container, a random password will be generated for the Administration of the domain.
-You can find this password in the output line:

-`Oracle WebLogic Server auto generated Admin password:`

-An Oracle database schema password will be generated randomly.
-You can find this password in the output line:

-`Database Schema password Auto Generated :`

-If you need to find the passwords at a later time, grep for `password` in the Docker logs generated during the startup of the  container.
-To look at the Docker container logs, run:

-	$ docker logs --details <Container-id>
+#### Providing the Administration Server user name and password and Database username and password
+The user name and password must be supplied in a `domain.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
+The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server and Database.

+The format of the `domain.properties` file is key=value pair:

+        username=myadminusername
+        password=myadminpassword
+        db_username=mydbusername
+        db_password=mydbpassword
+        db_schema_password=mydbschemapassword

+**Note**: Oracle recommends that the `domain.properties` file be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.

 ### Write your own Oracle Fusion Middleware Infrastructure domain with WLST
 The best way to create your own domain, or extend an existing domain, is by using the [WebLogic Scripting Tool](https://docs.oracle.com/middleware/1221/cross/wlsttasks.htm).
 You can find an example of a WLST script to create domains at [`createInfraDomain.py`](dockerfiles/12.2.1.x/container-scripts/createInfraDomain.py).
 You may want to tune this script with your own setup to create datasources and connection pools, security realms, deploy artifacts, and so on.
 You can also extend images and override an existing domain, or create a new one with WLST.